ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 if CONDITION; then ACTION_1; else ACTION_2; fi
 ```

 Bash executes ACTION_2 if CONDITION returns the non-zero exit status.
-The condition is false in this case.
+The condition is "false" in this case.
 Otherwise, Bash executes the ACTION_1.

 You can extend the `if-else` statement by the `elif` blocks.
 Such a block adds an extra condition and the corresponding action.
-Bash executes the action if the condition equals true.
+Bash executes the action if the condition equals "true".

 Here is an example.
 Suppose you choose one of three actions depending on the value of a variable.
 The following `if` statement provides this behavior:
 {line-numbers: true}